 Forty-five minutes later, Youngstown heard from police in Niagara Falls, who said they found the car with a female body in the trunk.

-Although Elliot was not with the car, police found him a short time later riding a bicycle after Youngstown authorities sent a photo and description of him.
+Although Elliott was not with the car, police found him a short time later riding a bicycle after Youngstown authorities sent a photo and description of him.

 “We have great cooperation from Niagara Falls, New York Police Department and everybody in between,” Bobovnyik said.

-While Elliot remains jailed in New York, local authorities are working to determine where he’ll be prosecuted.
+While Elliott remains jailed in New York, local authorities are working to determine where he’ll be prosecuted.

 “Did he kidnap her and bring her to New York and she was murdered somewhere in between?
 Those are questions that are unanswered,” Bobovnyik said.